jainsumit12/crwal4aichat/docs/SYSTEM_FLOWS.md

    - ChatBot is initialized with the specified user and session
    - System enables verbose debug output
    - System loads conversation history for session abc123
-   - System extracts user preferences from the conversation history
+   - System retrieves user preferences from the database
    - Welcome message and session information are displayed

 2. **User Query**:
    - User asks "Tell me more about Corvettes"
    - System adds user message to conversation history
+   - System analyzes the message for preferences (none found in this query)

 3. **Query Processing**:
    - System checks if this is a follow-up question (in this case, it's not)